stackedboxes/romualdo/doc/design.md

 Sounds great in theory (doesn't need to waste any extra character!), but felt odd.
 May reconsider it.

+A silly advantage of `\ ` to start a comment is that nobody will be allowed to do the common (but aesthetically wrong!) thing which is not leaving any space between the comment marker and the comment itself.

 Also: do I want block-comments?
 I guess I can live without them, but I never thought much about it.